MatchOnTheStreet/Docs/DeveloperGuide.md

 so doing 'geo fix -122.31544733 47.6528135881'  will show your location on UW campus

 ![cmdline](https://github.com/MatchOnTheStreet/Docs/blob/master/img/3-cmdline.png)

+##Unit Tests
+Unit tests can be found under `.../MatchOnTheStreet/app/src/test/java/com/cse403/matchonthestreet/`.
+You should be able to run it directly from Android Studio:

+The Android Plugin for Gradle compiles the local unit test code located in the default directory (src/test/java), builds a test app, and executes it locally using the default test runner class.

+To run local unit tests in your Gradle project from Android Studio:

+1. In the Project window, right click on the project and synchronize your project.
+2. Open the Build Variants window by clicking the left-hand tab, then change the test artifact to Unit Tests.
+3. In the Project window, drill down to your unit test class or method, then right-click and run it.
+To run all tests in the unit test directory, select the directory then right-click and press Run tests.
+4. Android Studio displays the results of the unit test execution in the Run window.

+To run local unit tests in your Gradle project from the command-line, call the test task command.

+`./gradlew test`

+If there are failing tests, the command will display links to HTML reports (one per build variant).
+You can find the generated HTML test result reports in the <path_to_your_project>/app/build/reports/tests/ directory, and the corresponding XML files in the <path_to_your_project>/app/build/test-results/ directory.

+For more information on creating and conducting unit tests in Android Studio, follow [this link](http://developer.android.com/training/testing/start/index.html#run-local-tests).

 ##Nightly Builds
 Follow [this guide](http://www.developerfiles.com/how-to-send-emails-from-localhost-mac-os-x-el-capitan/) to configure sendmail on mac: